eddsteiner/CCheckerAi/README.md

-# CCheckerAi
+# CCheckerAI
-The purpose of this repository is to develop ai that can play chinese checkers. engine code is from https://github.com/AndreaVidali/ChineseChekersAI
+The purpose of this repository is to train an AI using NEAT to play chinese checkers.

+## Instructions
+TBA

+## Credits
+Engine code is from https://github.com/AndreaVidali/ChineseChekersAI